 As the USDA National Agroforestry Center (NAC) began to take shape in the early 1990's, an informational brochure about agroforestry was needed.
 With the 1994 publication of "Agroforestry: Working Trees for Agriculture," Working Trees had sprouted and continues to grow.
 The demand for this brochure has been so popular that NAC is now distributing copies of its sixth printing, as well as a Spanish translation.
 The original drawings used to illustrate theoretical concepts have been replaced by photographs of real-life agroforestry examples.
 The Working Trees concept is now an integral component to promoting agroforestry in the United States.

 One of Jerry's favorite sayings is, "Working Trees really earn their room and board!"
 If the growing adoption of agroforestry practices across the country is any indication, a lot of other people think so, too!

-The National Agroforestry Center's popular series of Working Trees brochures serves as a great introduction to agroforestry.
+- Working Trees Brochures are 6-page publications that serve as a great introduction to agroforestry.
 These color publications each illustrate various agroforestry practices that landowners can apply to help meet their production and conservation objectives.

 - Working Trees Displays correspond to each of the brochures.
 They can be used to accompany the brochures at your next event.

 - Working Trees Info Sheets are single page publications, front and back, that highlight a single issue or benefit that an agroforestry practice can address or provide.